 7. Take care of yourself.

 Running yourself ragged doesn’t do you, employees, customers, or your bottom line any good.
-So invest time during peak roofing season to do all those things any mom or grandma would tell you to do: stay hydrated, eat healthy foods, and get some sleep.
+So invest time during peak roofing season to do all those things any mom would tell you to do: stay hydrated, eat healthy foods, and get some sleep.
 Encourage your workers to do the same—healthy roofers are more productive roofers.

 What other roofing business productivity strategies have you used to keep sane when roofing season gets busy?
 Let us know on the Equipter Facebook Page.